titumozammel/human-energy-economics/README.md

 # Additional HEE Principle: Capability Interconnection

-HEE extends its management logic with an additional principle:
+HEE extends its management logic with an explicit principle:

 > **Capability does not create collective value merely by existing.
 Distributed capability must be effectively interconnected before it can consistently create coordinated organizational value.**

-This means organizations should not ask only:

-> **"What capabilities do we have?"**

-They should also ask:

-> **"How effectively do our capabilities work together?"**
+Therefore:

+> **An organization should manage not only the capabilities it possesses, but also the connections through which those capabilities create value together.**

 ---